jorgecarleitao/django-sphinxql/docs/index.rst

     python manage.py index_sphinx

-This runs the query ``Document.objects.all()`` against your database, picking the data and indexing it.
+This runs the query ``Document.objects.all()`` against your database, picking the data and indexes it.
 At this moment you may notice that some files will be created in ``settings.INDEXES['PATH']``: Sphinx database is populated.

 Then, start Sphinx (only have to be started once)::